Psynosaur/Jetson-SecVision/README.md

       Oct 21 21:16:52 jetson secvision[11801]: [TRT]    Using cuDNN as a tactic source Oct 21 21:16:52 jetson secvision[11801]: [TRT]    [MemUsageChange] Init cuDNN: CPU +0, GPU +0, now: CPU 684, GPU 3042 (MiB)

-   The log output can be viewed by running:
+   The log output can be viewed by running, this will be further implemented at a later stage...

       $ sudo journalctl -u detect.service -f -n